tylermmorton/eventbus/README.md

 # EventBus

-EventBus is a lightweight implementation of a pub/sub system written with Go generics and Go channels.
-Use an EventBus to create a simple and flexible pub/sub between two systems in any project.
+EventBus is a lightweight implementation of the pub/sub pattern written with Go generics and Go channels.
+Use an `EventBus[K,V]` to create a flexible method of communication between two systems in any project.

+TODO:
+- [ ] Docs
+- [ ] Tests
+- [ ] Benchmarks

 # Usage